Mekons – Journey to the End of the Night Quarterstick QS60CD (2000)

 Brother Ahh (Robert Northern) – Sound Awareness Strata-East SES19731 (1972)

-Robert Northern (A/K/A Brother Ah) was a noted French horn player and flautist who worked with Sun Ra, The Jazz Composer’s Orchestra, and others.
+Robert Northern (A/K/A Brother Ah) was a noted French horn player and flautist who worked with Sun Ra, The Jazz Composer’s Orchestra, The Thelonious Monk Orchestra, and others.
 Sound Awareness, his debut as a leader, features two side-long suites.
 The first side employs a psychedelic echo/phasing effect like some of Sun Ra’s early 1960s recordings (Secrets of the Sun) blended with Third Stream compositional detail and refinement.
 An Afro-conscious worldview is also at work, something with quite a bit of momentum in 1972, relatively speaking.
 That is particularly apparent on the second side with a sort of rapped/spoken word recitation set against a percussive backing.

 Marion Brown – Geechee Recollections Impulse!
 AS-9252 (1973)